openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 +++++++++++++++++++++++++++++++++++++++++++++
 Converting Microsoft Office documents to PDF
 +++++++++++++++++++++++++++++++++++++++++++++
-The teaching materials that you will convert to PDFs may use different formats—for example, your syllabus may be in Word, your presentation slides in PowerPoint, and your textbooks in publisher-supplied PDF.
+The teaching materials that you will convert to PDFs may use different formats.
+For example, your syllabus may be in Word, your presentation slides in PowerPoint, and your textbooks in publisher-supplied PDF.
 Use the tools available in the applicable software to create well-structured source documents.
 This early step helps minimize issues that may be difficult or impossible to address later in the conversion process.